-Rodney E. Slater, a former U.S. Secretary of Transportation, is a partner at Squire Patton Boggs, a Washington-based legal firm.
-He is co-chair of the organization's transportation, shipping, and logistics practice.
+Rodney E. Slater, a former U.S. Secretary of Transportation, is chair of MITRE’s Board of Trustees.
+As a partner at Squire Patton Boggs, a Washington-based legal firm, he is co-chair of the organization's transportation, shipping, and logistics practice.
 Slater focuses on many of the policy and transportation objectives set under his leadership at the Department of Transportation during President Bill Clinton’s administration.
 These include aviation competition and congestion mitigation, maritime initiatives, high-speed rail corridor development, and overall transportation safety and funding.

-Under Slater’s leadership, the federal transportation budget doubled and the scope and definition of the department expanded to include a focus on safety, mobility and access, economic development and trade, the environment, and national security.
+Under Slater’s leadership, the federal transportation budget doubled, and the scope and definition of the department expanded to include a focus on safety, mobility and access, economic development and trade, the environment, and national security.
 From 1993 to 1997, Slater served as director of the Federal Highway Administration.
-In that role, he oversaw the development of a financing program that resulted in hundreds of transportation projects being completed ahead of schedule and with greater cost efficiencies.
+The Transportation Research Board (TRB) awarded Slater its 2021 Frank Turner Medal for Lifetime Achievement.

 Slater earned his bachelor’s degree at Eastern Michigan University in 1977 and a Juris Doctor degree from the University of Arkansas in 1980.
 He holds a license to practice law in Arkansas and the District of Columbia.